 I believe success is measurable when a person has found their calling and are passionately pursuing it, giving their best effort at all times.
 With this said, I also believe that one of the reasons why so many people are unhappy is that they allow society to fit them into a construct of their idea of success.
-There is stiff competition for accolades and achievements, and those who don’t meet societies standards are left to feel like failures.
-Children are taught early the importance of excellent grades to get in the right college at times to the detriment of their emotional and psychological well-being.
+There is stiff competition for accolades and achievements, and those who don’t meet society’s standards are left to feel like failures.
+Children are taught early the importance of excellent grades to get into the right college, sometimes to the detriment of their emotional and psychological well-being.
 Adults are pressured to keep up with the Joneses at all cost.
-We want to be on the waiting list to join right clubs that will help us maintain the status quo because, in our minds, this is what being successful means.
-If this were true, why is it that so many persons, after achieving these things, still find that they have not escaped the pits of misery?
+We want to be on the waiting list to join the right clubs that will help us maintain the status quo, because, in our minds, this is what being successful means.
+If this were true, why is it that so many people, after achieving these things, still find that they have not escaped the pits of misery?
 I would say it is because success cannot be measured using these mediums.

 So what does success look like?
 Don’t let people make you feel bad because your idea of success is not conventional.
 Not everyone in the world will find satisfaction in the things that society throws at us.
 Your success must be defined by the things that provide you with the most joy and will enable you to have a peaceful existence.
 If success robs you of your happiness to live life to its fullest, then that version of success is questionable.
 Too often in conversations with individuals, I’m left with the impression that success is only measurable when we have an overflow of material things, achievements, and accolades.
 Though these things are a part of being successful, they cannot be the complete package.
 Success is being able to live life on your terms and being comfortable that every decision you make takes you closer to your chosen destination.